eugenia1984/swift/100_days_of_swiftUI/day03.md

 people.insert("Samuel L Jackson")
 ```

-Notice how we’re using *8insert()**?
-When we had an array of strings, we added items by calling append(), but that name doesn’t make sense here – we aren’t adding an item to the end of the set, because the set will store the items in whatever order it wants.
+Notice how we’re using **insert()**?
+When we had an array of strings, we added items by calling **append()**, but that name doesn’t make sense here – we aren’t adding an item to the end of the set, because the set will store the items in whatever order it wants.

 Now, you might think sets just sound like simplified arrays – after all, if you can’t have duplicates and you lose the order of your items, why not just use arrays?
 Well, both of those restrictions actually get turned into an advantage.

-- First, not storing duplicates is sometimes exactly what you want.
+- First, **not storing duplicates is sometimes exactly what you want**.
 There’s a reason I chose actors in the previous example: the Screen Actors Guild requires that all its members have a unique stage name to avoid confusion, which means that duplicates must never be allowed.
 For example, the actor Michael Keaton (Spider-Man Homecoming, Toy Story 3, Batman, and more) is actually named Michael Douglas, but because there was already a Michael Douglas in the guild (Avengers, Falling Down, Romancing the Stone, and more), he had to have a unique name.

-- Second, instead of storing your items in the exact order you specify, sets instead store them in a highly optimized order that makes it very fast to locate items.
+- Second, **instead of storing your items in the exact order you specify, sets instead store them in a highly optimized order that makes it very fast to locate items**.
 And the difference isn’t small: if you have an array of 1000 movie names and use something like contains() to check whether it contains “The Dark Knight” Swift needs to go through every item until it finds one that matches – that might mean checking all 1000 movie names before returning false, because The Dark Knight wasn’t in the array.

-In comparison, calling contains() on a set runs so fast you’d struggle to measure it meaningfully.
-Heck, even if you had a million items in the set, or even 10 million items, it would still run instantly, whereas an array might take minutes or longer to do the same work.
+In comparison, **calling contains() on a set runs so fast you’d struggle to measure it meaningfully**.
+Heck, **even if you had a million items in the set, or even 10 million items, it would still run instantly, whereas an array might take minutes or longer to do the same work**.

 Most of the time you’ll find yourself using arrays rather than sets, but sometimes – just sometimes – you’ll find that a set is exactly the right choice to solve a particular problem, and it will make otherwise slow code run in no time at all.

-Tip: Alongside *8contains()*8, you’ll also find count to read the number of items in a set, and sorted() to return a sorted array containing the the set’s items.
+*Tip*: Alongside **contains()**, you’ll also find count to read the number of items in a set, and **sorted()** to return a sorted array containing the the set’s items.

 ## <img src="https://img.icons8.com/material-rounded/40/null/xlarge-icons.png"/> Optional: Why are sets different from arrays in Swift?